 The first man to die as a direct result of x-ray exposure is likely Clarence Madison Dally, an assistant to Thomas Edison.
 Clarence tested every x-ray tube he produced on his hands, which, over the course of several years caused him to develop a cancer of the hand.
-In 1900, despite several futile amputations he died of mediastinal cancer; an event that reportedly caused edison to abandon all experimentation with x-rays.
+In 1900, despite several futile amputations he died of metastatic cancer; an event that reportedly caused Edison to abandon all experimentation with x-rays.

 In 1903, when asked about the event Edison replied, ‘Don’t talk to me about X-rays, I am afraid of them”.

 In 1900, early radiologist Dr. Mihran Kassabian began to share his concerns regarding the x-ray as a possible irritant after noticing burns developing on his hands.
 Over the years, he becomes increasingly weary of x-rays and urges for more caution and regulation in their use as a therapeutic technique.